JordanJRead/RayTracing/README.md

 A ray tracing program with diffuse, specular, and reflective lighting.
 Only has sphere objects, but has point, directional, and ambient lighting.
-No controls yet
+Very limited camera controls